 Our general model encompasses settings in which there is an additional security design problem concerning payoffs given idiosyncratic states.
-These security design problems are important for our results in that they determine the borrower's and lenders' indirect utility over securities and external states and thus the potential gains from indexation.
-In our mortgage example (section §3), the borrower needs incentives to repay the lender across idiosyncratic states.
-In that example, conditional on a particular external state, standard debt contracts are optimal.
+These security design problems are important for our results in that they determine the borrower's and lenders' indirect utility over securities and external states, and thus the potential gains from indexation.
+In our mortgage example (section §II), the borrower needs incentives to repay the lender across idiosyncratic states.
+In this example, conditional on a particular external state, standard debt contracts are optimal.
 In principle, these debt contracts could allow for risk sharing over the external states by having a higher face value in a good external state than a bad one.
-However, the face value of a debt contract is not equivalent its expected payoff; put differently, promises are not payoffs.
+However, the face value of a debt contract is not equivalent to its expected payoff; put differently, promises are not payoffs.
 A lender can prefer a higher debt level in a good external state simply because the debt is more likely to be repaid in good external states.
 At the same time, the lender has a lower marginal utility in the good external state.
 The key condition to generate a non-contingent contracts equilibrium becomes a tradeoff between the lender's decreasing marginal utility and the increasing value of promises as the external state improves.
-If the latter force dominates, then the lender will not need to charge a premium to insure the borrower against bad external states, and the non-contingent contracts equilibrium is that the lender be sufficiently "risk averse over promises," a notion we formalize in our general model (sections §4, §5, and §6).
+If the latter force dominates, then the lender will not need to charge a premium to insure the borrower against bad external states and the non-contingent contracts equilibrium does not exist.
+A key condition for the existence of the non-contingent contracts equilibrium is that the lender be sufficiently "risk averse over promises," a notion we formalize in our general model (sections §III, §IV, and §V).

 There is an important distinction between the type of adverse selection problem we consider and one in which lenders have information about the external state itself.
-In our model, lenders do not have better information about the distribution of the external state, only about the relationship between the index and the external state.
-In contrast, much of the literature on adverse selection (following Akerlof [1970]) assumes there is asymmetric information about something that is directly relevant to payoffs.
-For example, in the context of mortgages, lenders might know that local house prices are more likely to appreciate in the future than the borrower expects.
-In an extension of our model (section §7), we show that under our assumptions, the non-contingent contracts equilibrium does not exist if the index is known to be perfectly correlated with the external state, and the adverse selection is only about the distribution of the external state itself.
+In our model, lenders do not have better information about the distribution of the external state, they only have information about the relationship between the index and the external state.
+In contrast, much of the literature on adverse selection (following Akerlof (1970)) assumes that there is asymmetric information about something that is directly relevant to payoffs.
+For example, in the context of mortgages, lenders may know that local house prices are more likely to appreciate in the future than the borrower expects.
+In an extension of our model (section §VI), we show that under our assumptions, the non-contingent contracts equilibrium does not exist if the index is known to be perfectly correlated with the external state, and the adverse selection is only about the distribution of the external state itself.

-Our work is related to the literature on incomplete contracts, surveyed by Tirole [1999].
-Papers focusing on incomplete contracts and asymmetric information include Spier [1992], Allen and Gale [1992], and Aghion and Hermalin [1990], among others.2 Our model differs from most of this literature in several respects.
+Our work is related to the literature on incomplete contracts, as surveyed by Tirole (1999).
+Papers focusing on incomplete contracts and asymmetric information include Spier (1992), Allen and Gale (1992), and Aghion and Hermalin (1990), among others.
+Our model differs from most of this literature in several respects.
 First, our model emphasizes competitive markets, rather than bilateral negotiation.
 Second, our model is focused on asymmetric information about the quality of the index, rather than the "fundamentals."
-This second difference is what allows us to generate non-contingent contracts in equilibrium without relying on transaction costs of using the index or arguing that the index is manipulable.
+This second difference allows us to generate non-contingent contracts in equilibrium without relying on transaction costs of using the index or arguing that the index is manipulable.
 Like some, but not all, of the incomplete contracts literature, we focus on equilibria with no indexation at all (as opposed to explaining why agents might use the index but not achieve perfect risk-sharing).